anshuthopsee/maze/README.md

 A simple Maze Game built using React.

-- Maze Size (rows x columns) ranges from 5-40 when played on PC and 5-13 when played on mobile phone.
+- Maze size (rows x columns) ranges from 5-40 when played on PC and 5-13 when played on mobile phone.

 ## Reference